vdhamer/SwiftyJSON_demo/README.md

 Functionally, this demo app loads the 100 most recent commits from a Github repo via a Github API, merges these into a persistent on-device data store and displays this to the user as a scrolling list (with Master/Detail functionality).
 The project was designed by Paul Hudson as a learning excercise only.
+Because it is a demonstrator, the two screens don't even have a title ;-)

 ## Technologies
 Technically the app uses: